 It’s actually my story with MSG and tyramine as both were my enemies for a few years.

-While I was a headachy a person, dietitian and foodie, I never made the connection.
+While I was a dietitian, foodie and a headachy person, I never made the connection.
 My headaches and occasional migraine attacks were manageable.
-Then along came perimenopause shortly after I turned 40 and I was debilitated by unrelenting headaches and spikes of migraine attacks.
+Then, in my early 40s, along came perimenopause and I was debilitated by unrelenting headaches and spikes of migraine attacks.

 Through a low tyramine and low glutamate diet similar to the Heal Your Headache diet, magnesium and other lifestyle changes, I was able to get my life back.
 Hormonal fluctuations and stress along with my diet were way too much for my migraine brain for several years.